graphql/graphql-spec/Section 8 -- Grammar.md

 document are significant, however ignored source characters may appear within a lexical token, for example a {String} may contain whitespace.

-*Ignoring commas*
+**Ignoring commas**

-GraphQL ignores the comma `,` character.
+GraphQL ignores the comma ({`,`}) character.
 This ensures that the absence or presence of a comma does not meaningfully alter the interpreted syntax of the document, as this can be a common user-error in other languages.
 It also allows for the stylistic use of either trailing commas or line-terminators as delimiters which are often desired for legibility and maintainability of source code.
-The use of commas, whitespace, and line-terminators is encouraged when they improve the legibility of GraphQL documents.
+The use of commas, whitespace, and line-terminators is encouraged only when they improve the legibility of GraphQL documents.

 GraphQL ignores these character sequences: